sebsikora/cpp_logic_simulation/README.md

 };
 ```

 Next we create the class implementation for our device.
 The base *Device* class constructor is called first, among other things it will create the device in pins ("S" & "R") and out pin ("Out").
-Next our device constructor calls Build() which will create the SR latch circuit more-or-less as in the previous example.
+Next our device constructor calls Build() to create the internal SR latch circuit, and then finally Stabilise() to settle the device's initial internal and external state.
+Notice that defining the assembly of the internal circuit is very similar to the previous example.
+Connections are made from the device's in pins to the in pins of child gates, and from the out pins of child gates to the device's out pin.

 ```cpp
 // sr_latch.cpp